Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Related Work

 \subsection{Privacy-preserving Visualization}

 Privacy is the right of individuals to take complete control of their information and decide when, how, and to what extent this information is shared with others~\cite{agrawal2002hippocratic}.
 Visualization is regarded as an effective means to make the data or data features easily recognizable and interpretable.
 Therefore, privacy issues of visualization exist not only in data processing but also visualization itself.
+In the field of privacy-preserving data processing, two types of privacy models, syntactic anonymity~\cite{sweeney2002k, machanavajjhala2007diversity, li2007t, cao2012publishing} and differential privacy~\cite{soria2013differential}, are commonly used to address privacy issues.
+The former one is mainly used for privacy-preserving data publishing, the latter is designed to anonymize query responses.
 Pioneered works on privacy-preserving visualization~\cite{dasgupta2011adaptive} generally leverage established privacy preservation schemes like \textit{k}-anonymity~\cite{sweeney2002k}, \textit{l}-diversity~\cite{machanavajjhala2007diversity}, \textit{t}-closeness~\cite{li2007t} to protect information leakage in visualizations.
 For instance, syntactic anonymization is employed to protect the information exposed in parallel coordinates~\cite{dasgupta2011adaptive}.
 A privacy-preserving diversity method (ppDIV)~\cite{oksanen2015methods} is presented to avoid disclosure of location privacy from trajectory heatmap.
-Distinctive visual interfaces are designed to depict and reduce the leakage risk in visualizing event sequence datasets~\cite{chou2016privacy,chou2019privacy}, tabular data~\cite{wang2017utility}, and network datasets~\cite{chou2017privacy,wang2018graphprotector,chou2018empirical}.
+Distinctive visual interfaces are designed to depict and reduce the leakage risk in visualizing event sequence datasets~\cite{chou2016privacy,chou2019privacy}, and tabular data~\cite{wang2017utility}.
 In general, there is a trade-off between the privacy gain and loss of utility.
 It has demonstrated to be favorable to support visual understanding of the quantitative relationship between privacy parameters and vulnerable visualization configurations~\cite{dasguptaguess}.

 Note that, above-mentioned works do not consider the disclosure of privacy in data transmission process, and are naturally not suitable for decentralized visualization.